 Hiking the Günther-Messner-Steig is a demanding mountain tour over the ridge of the Aferer Geisler peaks which are a part of the Dolomites (themselves part of the Alps) in South Tyrol.

-The more difficult section starts at the foot of the Tullen mountain (2653 meters AMSL), given traversing the Steig from west to east.
-Here I encountered the steepest scarps and also a good deal of the via ferrata passages.
+The more difficult section starts at the foot of the Tullen peak (2653 meters AMSL), given traversing the Steig from west to east.
+Here I encountered the steepest scarps tumbling precipitously on all sides and also a good deal of the via ferrata passages.

 Using mountaineering gear in higher altitudes is never a bad idea, a helmet and a via ferrata set (Klettersteigset) that is, though one can do just fine without such equipment provided having basic climbing experience.

-Doing the Günther-Messner-Steig is not as difficult as ascending the Saß Rigais mountain (3025 meters AMSL) farther south, for instance, where such gear would be mandatory I would say (Reinhold Messner himself climbed this particular mountain at the age of five as his very first 3000 meters peak).
+Doing the Günther-Messner-Steig is not as difficult as ascending the Sass Rigais mountain (3025 meters AMSL) farther south, for instance, where such gear would be mandatory (Reinhold Messner himself climbed this particular mountain at the age of five as his very first 3000 meters mountain).

 Tullen lay about one hour behind me as the path got rather plain and easy to walk for the most part with a few exceptions (one notable exception is a long metal ladder that is fun to climb up), so I could enjoy an expansive view to the Dolomites while pushing forward.